HomeBlogWeb DevelopmentTwo-Way Data Binding in Angular with ngModel [Examples]

 • Version 6.7 of the Node Package Manager (usual ships with Node installation) CLI version 8.0 or above is required.

-Two-way binding angular 4 is the most recent release (version 12) and uses a terminal to execute the command ng edition.
+Two-way binding in angular 4 is the most recent release (version 12) and uses a terminal to execute the command ng edition.
 To ensure that you're using the latest version, check to see whether you've already updated to 12.

-Adding Two-way Data Binding
+How Two-way Binding Works?

 Angular two-way binding is uncommon right out of the box.
 However, two-way data binding is made feasible by a widely used directive.
 Model is the name of the directive that implements this feature.